mstksg/inCode/copy/entries/regexp.md

 etc., all of our regular expressions can have an associated "result".
 This is because our regexp values will have a type parameter (which is required for `Functor`, `Applicative`, and `Alternative`).
-We can choose to ignore this type parameter, of course, but we can also have some fun by using it to represent a "result" that a regexp match will be interpreted as.
+We can choose to ignore this type parameter, but we can also have some fun by using it to represent a "result" that a regexp match will be interpreted as.
 This is similar to the idea of "capturing" in industrial regexp applications.